rsm-hcd/cop-clean-code-katas/README.md

 Coding Katas for the Clean Code Community Of Practice

 ## Getting Started
+Currently this is a Deno based repository.
+Because of this, whether you are a participant or a contributor, you will need to install Deno. you can read about Deno [here](https://deno.com/) if you are unfamiliar with the runtime.
 ### Install Deno
-Follow [these steps](https://docs.deno.com/runtime/manual/getting_started/installation) on the official Deno Docs Website
+- Follow [these steps](https://docs.deno.com/runtime/manual/getting_started/installation) to install Deno
-### Setup VS Code
-Follow [these steps](https://docs.deno.com/runtime/manual/getting_started/setup_your_environment#visual-studio-code) on the official Deno Docs Website
+- Follow [these steps](https://docs.deno.com/runtime/manual/getting_started/setup_your_environment#visual-studio-code) to get VSCode setup for Deno

+## Next Steps
+- If you are a `participant` (looking to practice a kata) then follow [these](./documentation/participants.md) instructions